jbeattie5768/dotfiles/README.md

 - Prompts for username and email
   - Creates `.gitconfig.user` for the _username_ information
 - Creates symbolic links for `.gitconfig` and `.gitignore`

 ---

+### 6. Backup

+This contains batch files for the [FreeFileSync](https://freefilesync.org/) (FFS) backup software I use.

+There is no install for this, the PS1 script only runs the backup, and runs it from that folder.

+---